lmc-eu/cookie-consent-manager/README.md

 1. [Theming](#theming)
 1. [Development and contributing](#development-and-contributing)

-## Upgrade from version 1.x
+## Upgrade to version 3.0

-See [upgrade guide](UPGRADE-2.0.md) for upgrade guidance to version 2.0.
+See [upgrade guide](UPGRADE-3.0.md) for upgrade guidance from version 2.x to version 3.0.
 For complete list of changes see [changelog](CHANGELOG.md).

 ## Basic usage